JJBannister/StatisticalLearningGroup/README.md

 ### Curriculum
 The content was selected according to the interests and knowledge of the presenting members.
-The content was also structured such that foundational lectures are presented early in the summer, and advanced or application focussed lectures are presented later on.
+Related topics are (roughly) grouped together.

 #### 0 Information Theory
 Information, entropy (conditional, joint, relative, differential), mutual information, coding theory